vezzolter/DSA/DataStructures/Array/Array.md

 # &#128161; What is the Array as ADT

 An array is a fundamental concept in computer programming.
 Arrays are widely used not only because they provide a natural, structured way to organize and access data, they also serve as a lower-level mechanism for memory management.
 The concept of an array encompasses both a basic data structure, as a part of programming language, and an abstract data structure (ADT), which involves a conceptual representation that defines operations without specifying the implementation details.

-As a part of this repository, this subsection explores the ADT through the illustration of an arrays, because it not only simplifies comprehension, but also establishes a solid foundation for approaching more intricate data structures.
+This subsection explores the ADT of Arrays not only to enhance understanding, but also to establish a solid foundation for approaching more intricate data structures.

 <p align="center"><img src="./img/memoryCells.png"/></p>